An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Abstract

 \section{Abstract}

 The problem of enumerating connected subgraphs of a given size in a graph has been extensively studied in recent years.
-In this short communication, we propose an algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating all connected induced subgraphs of size $k$ in an undirected graph $G=(V, E)$, where $k$ and $\Delta$ are respectively the size of subgraphs and the maximum degree of $G$.
-The proposed algorithm improves upon the current best delay bound $\mathcal{O}(k^2\Delta)$ for the connected induced subgraph enumeration problem in the literature.
+In this paper, we propose an algorithm with a delay of $O(k\Delta)$ for enumerating all connected induced subgraphs of size $k$ in an undirected graph $G=(V, E)$, where $k$ and $\Delta$ are respectively the size of subgraphs and the maximum degree of $G$.
+The algorithm requires a preprocessing step of $O(|V| + |E|)$ time to compute a depth-first search traversal order.
+The proposed algorithm improves upon the current best delay bound $O(k^2\Delta)$ for the connected induced subgraph enumeration problem in the literature.